silhavyj/Steganography/README.md

 ```

 Parameter file1 represents a file having another image hidden in it.
 This could be the file mentioned in the section above, `merged_image.bmp`.
 Upon successful extraction, a file called `obr1_separated.bmp` will be generated.
-This image should not differ from the original image being hidden into the "wrapper" image.
+This image should not differ from the original image being hidden in the "wrapper" image.
 To test this out, we can use the `cmp` command on a UNIX machine.